GDAMining/gda-extraction/README.md

     --max_epoch 20 \
 ```

-Results are reported in terms of Area Under the Precision-Recall Curve (AUPRC) or (micro) F1 score.
+Results are reported in terms of Area Under the Precision-Recall Curve (AUPRC) and (micro) F1 score.

 ## Cite